 How it helped me

-In my case, and often with patients suffering from chronic pelvic pain, the weekly sessions last about 45 minutes.
-Because when people are in pain, their body is constantly in a fight or flight response where they are tense.
-I jokingly call it the “permanent Kegel.”
+In my case, and often with patients suffering from chronic pelvic pain, the weekly sessions last 45-60 minutes.
+When people are in pain, as I was, their body is constantly in a fight-or-flight response.
+I jokingly call it the “permanent Kegel," when the pelvic floor muscles are contracted.
+This constant state of tension can lead to chronic pelvic discomfort or what is referred to as pelvic floor dysfunction, a state where the muscles are weak or injured.

 Thankfully, I found relief before I had any other major issues.
 And I went from skeptic to believer after five years of chronic pain came to a halt.